StenlyTU/K8s-training-official/README.md

     **Take-away**: *kubectl top pods --all-namespaces=true* can be used for pods.

-32. **Create an nginx pod with a liveness probe that just runs the command 'ls'.
+32. **Create an nginx pod with a liveness probe that just runs the command *ls*.
 Check probe status.**

     <details><summary>show</summary><p>